To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 The Problem With Living Entirely Through Goals

-For most of our adult lives, life is organized around what philosophers call “telic” activities.
+For most of our lives — arguably beginning as early as high school — life is organized around what philosophers call telic activities.

 Examples include: